Wednesday, November 24, 2021

 The pilgrim buckle hat is featured on signs for the Massachusetts turnpike.

-This earlier controversial sign has been retired.
+This earlier controversial sign seen below has been retired.

 Now for the Dutch connection (everyone say hello to Julia and Joost).
 The Pilgrim Mayflower trail made an important stop in the Netherlands.
 FMI see these links here and here